 One of the biggest differences between the Denham Bar and a Jones Loop or Surly Moloko handlebar is that it fits a handlebar bag.
 I like to keep my DSLR camera in a handlebar bag because it best protects my camera from shock and vibrations.
 I also keep other valuables in this bag (passport, money etc), allowing me to take it off my bike in seconds and run into a supermarket, for example.

-For the bullhorns and bar tops, I’d recommend a nice thick bar tape (or even a double wrap!) as it will dampen more vibrations.
-Check out the gel cork bar tape from Cinelli ($16 on Amazon) for something nice and comfortable.
+For the bullhorns and bar tops, I’d recommend a nice thick bar tape (I use a double layer wrap) as it will dampen more vibrations and provide a larger diameter handhold.
+Check out the gel cork bar tape from Cinelli ($16 on Amazon) for something nice and comfortable; you can use any old bar tape you can find for the lower layer.

 As KOGA is a bicycle company first, their components are exclusively available through their dealer network only (much like Giant or Specialized parts and accessories).
 I know that Vakantiefietser (NL) keep these in stock and ship internationally, and so does CycleSense (UK).
 If you know of other dealers that ship internationally, please let me know.